noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

       - cross start: the start of the y-axis
       - cross end: the end of the x-axis

-  - flex items: direct children of flex containers positioned on a flex line
+  - flex items: direct children of flex containers positioned on a flex line `flex: VALUE`
     - main size: size of hte flex item in the dimensioin it's parent flex-container main axis
     - cross size: size of the flex item in the dimension it's parent flex-container cross axis -

 ```css
     .flex-containers {
       display: flex|inline-flex;
       /*
         how flex items are laid out onthe main and cross axis lines